-- If you are a sole proprietor, or you and your wife have a partnership you can save even more taxes.
-If your kids are minors you and your kids won't need to pay social security and Medicare taxes which will save you an additional 15.3%.
+- If you are a sole proprietor, or you and your wife have a partnership, you can save even more taxes.
+If your kids are minors, you and your kids won't need to pay social security and Medicare taxes which will save you an additional 15.3%.

 - Check this article to learn more.

-- If you are a real estate professional you can use your rental losses against your active income.
-To qualify as a non-passive real estate professional you will need to have a log of 750 hours per year.
+- If you are a real estate professional, you can use your rental losses against your active income.
+To qualify as a non-passive real estate professional, you will need to have a log of 750 hours per year.

 - Once you satisfy the real estate professional test, you will need to determine if the taxpayer is materially participating in rental activity.
 This will turn your rental property from passive to non-passive.
-To be considered materially participating, you need to spend more than half of your time working with rental properties.
+To be considered materially participating, you must spend more than half of your time working with rental properties.

 - Pensions are a great way to put away money for retirement and have a business expense.
-You can invest the money from the pension and since it's tax-deferred, the money grows faster as there isn't anything eating away at it.
+You can invest the money from the pension, and since it's tax-deferred, the money grows faster as there isn't anything eating away at it.

 - Check this blog post for a summary of how a pension can help you save on taxes.